AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/writing/2020-04-04-seo-blogging-tips.md

 The really great thing about Ubersuggest is the **Keyword Ideas** section, where you'll see related variations of the keyword that you searched for.
 This is super handy for finding better keywords and identifying potentially lucrative long-tail keywords.

-## 4. Set Up a Google Search Console Account
+{% include linkedHeading.html heading="4.
+Set Up a Google Search Console Account" level=2 %}

 Even before your site starts getting traffic, it's a good idea to set up a Google Search Console Account.
 It's 100% free and allows you to claim ownership of your website so you can track metrics like the number of impressions, number of clicks, your click-through rate, and your average position in Google search results.